niuers/Distributed-System-Design-Review/Stream Processing.md

 ## Stream Joins
 1. the fact that new events can appear anytime on a stream makes joins on streams more challenging than in batch jobs.
 ### Stream-stream join (window join)
+1. Both input streams consist of activity events, and the join operator searches for related events that occur within some window of time.
+For
 1. To implement this type of join, a stream processor needs to maintain state
 ### Stream-table join (stream enrichment)
+1. One input stream consists of activity events, while the other is a database change‐ log.
+The changelog keeps a local copy of the database up to date.
+For each activity event, the join operator queries the database and outputs an enriched activity event.
 1. A stream-table join is actually very similar to a stream-stream join; the biggest differ‐ ence is that for the table changelog stream, the join uses a window that reaches back to the “beginning of time” (a conceptually infinite window), with newer versions of records overwriting older ones.
 For the stream input, the join might not maintain a window at all.
 ### Table-table join (materialized view maintenance)
+1. Both input streams are database changelogs.
+In this case, every change on one side is joined with the latest state of the other side.
+The result is a stream of changes to the materialized view of the join between the two tables.
 ### Time-dependence of joins
 1. The three types of joins described here (stream-stream, stream-table, and table-table) have a lot in common: they all require the stream processor to maintain some state (search and click events, user profiles, or follower list) based on one join input, and query that state on messages from the other join input.
 2. The order of the events that maintain the state is important (it matters whether you first follow and then unfollow, or the other way round).
 In